bicobus/lilith-throne-documentation/docs/overview.rst

 tries to be as accurate as possible, you’re invited, dear reader, to consult existing ``xml`` files residing in your ``res/mods/`` folder.

-If you are unsure of anything, please use the Lilith’s Throne Discord `Lilith's Throne Discord`_ to ask for help!
+If you are unsure of anything, please use the `Lilith's Throne Discord`_ to ask for help!

 Note on status effects and how to use them
 ------------------------------------------